CasperAJ/Programming-Interactive-Experiences/README.md

 Orange cable -> The orange cable is the signal cable, going from the D4 pin (Wemos D4), to the servos orange.
 *( If you stop here, you'll be having a working servo )*

-Purple cable - The purple cable is the ground, going from the 2nd most outer nr.
+Purple cable -> The purple cable is the ground, going from the 2nd most outer nr.
 6 pin, to the buttons NO "pin".

-Grey cable- The grey cable is the signal, going from the D6 pin (Wemos D6), to the nuttons C "pin".
+Grey cable -> The grey cable is the signal, going from the D6 pin (Wemos D6), to the nuttons C "pin".
 *( Now both your servo, and button should be working )*

+### Coding

 ### End result